elephantscale/es-training-new/deep-learning/generic/DL-CNNs.md

 ## Process of Convolution

- * Assume the filter/kernel is a weight matrix “wk“.
-For example, let’s assume a 3X3 weighted matrix.
+ * Assume the filter/kernel is a weight matrix "wk".
+For example, let's assume a 3X3 weighted matrix.

 |   |   |   |
 |---|---|---|